Oliver2213/NVDARemote/README.md

 * Updates the [documentation](addon/doc/en/readme.md) with the new features added by this fork.

 That's all this version adds for now.
 If you have ideas, suggestions, bugs, feel free to email me or [file an issue](https://github.com/oliver2213/NVDARemote/issues) here on git hub.
+#That's great, where can I get it?

+Each stable release is over on the [releases page](https://github.com/oliver2213/NVDARemote/releases).
+To see what I'm currently working on, just git clone and build with scons.